buddycloud/buddycloud.com/slate/source/includes/_introduction.md

 ##Getting help
 We really want this API to be useful to you.
 If you run into problems please [contact](/contact) us.
 [Documenetation fixes](https://github.com/buddycloud/buddycloud.com/tree/master/slate/source/includes) and ideas for improvements are always welcomed.

-All documentation is generated using [Slate](https://github.com/tripit/slate).
+Documentation is generated using [Slate](https://github.com/tripit/slate).